mcdays94/cloudflare-booth-puzzle/README.md

 4. Submit and receive confirmation

 ### For Prize Drawing
-1. In the admin interface, click "Finish Contest" to stop new submissions
+1. In the admin interface, click "Spin the Wheel!" to automatically switch the display to winner mode
-2. Click "Winner Wheel" to open the selection interface
+2. The puzzle display will auto-refresh and show the spinning wheel (within 3 seconds)
 3. Click "SPIN THE WHEEL!" to randomly select a winner
-4. The winner's name and email will be displayed
+4. Click "END CONTEST & SAVE WINNER" to finalize and save the winner
+5. The display will show the final winner announcement (no redirect to admin)

 ## API Endpoints